s5k6/semaphore/web/index.markdown

 Abstract
 --------

-The ‘sem’ command offers a versatile, yet simple frontend to named [system semaphores](http://www.kernel.org/doc/man-pages/online/pages/man7/sem_overview.7.html "man page").
+The `sem` command offers a versatile, yet simple frontend to named [system semaphores](http://www.kernel.org/doc/man-pages/online/pages/man7/sem_overview.7.html "man page").
 Using semaphores instead of a [construct with